oaiba/dev/content/en/posts/devlog-1-custom-camera-node-for-top-down-viewport-by-c++.md

 ### Part 3: The Evaluator (`.cpp`) - The Core Logic ⚙️

-This code defines the `FCustomBoomOffsetTopDownCameraNodeEvaluator` class, which is the "brain" that executes the computational logic for a custom camera node within Unreal Engine's Camera Framework.
+This code defines the `FCustomBoomOffsetTopDownCameraNodeEvaluator` class, which is the "brain" that executes the computational logic for a custom camera node within Unreal Engine's **Gameplay Camera System**.

 ### 1\.
 Member Variables